Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Related Work

 \textbf{Kernel code optimization.} FeatGraph~\cite{huFeatGraphFlexibleEfficient2020a} proposes code optimization framework on top of TVM~\cite{chenTVMAutomatedEndtoEnd2018} for user-defined-function-enabled SpMM and SDDMM.
 Some work proposed optimization for specific GNNs kernels.
-GE-SpMM~\cite{huangEfficientSparseMatrix2021, huangGESpMMGeneralPurposeSparse2020}, and work~\cite{hidayetogluAtScaleSparseDeep2020} propose optimized schedule for SpMM.
+GE-SpMM~\cite{huangEfficientSparseMatrix2021, huangGESpMMGeneralPurposeSparse2020}, and work~\cite{hidayetogluAtScaleSparseDeep2020} propose optimized schedules for SpMM.
 Others involve Seastar~\cite{wuSeastarVertexcentricProgramming2021}, PyTorch-Direct~\cite{minLargeGraphConvolutional2021}, and TLPGNN~\cite{fuTLPGNNLightweightTwoLevel2022}.
 As our work shows, SpMM/SDDMM is not the only essential kernel in end-to-end RGNN execution.
 And our work is orthogonal to these prior arts as they can be incorporated into \oursystem{} as operator-specific schedules or new templates.

 \textbf{Code generation.} SparseTIR~\cite{yeSparseTIRComposableAbstractions2022} and TACO~\cite{kjolstadTensorAlgebraCompiler2017} propose IR and code generator for sparse tensor operations.
 MLIR~\cite{lattnerMLIRScalingCompiler2021} proposes multi-level IR design for deep learning.
-Aligned with this direction, FusedMM~\cite{rahmanFusedMMUnifiedSDDMMSpMM2021} unifies the SpMM and SDDMM CPU kernel.
-They focus on single kernel code generation while we target the whole inference and training process.
-These works also are not designed specifically for RGNNs where edge types are involved in kernel schedule and adjacency encoding.
-While we do not intend to reinvent general-purpose sparse tensor code generator for completeness or performance, some of these works inspire us and may be incorporated to enhance the \oursystem{} code generator.
+Aligned with this direction, FusedMM~\cite{rahmanFusedMMUnifiedSDDMMSpMM2021} unifies the SpMM and SDDMM CPU kernel. \oursystem{} is different as a higher-level compiler that optimizes the type of operators and generates efficient kernels to handle multiple edge/node types in the RGNN execution.
+SparseTIR and TACO are tensor-level compilers for sparse operators that may or may not specialize in deep learning.
+While we do not intend to reinvent the general-purpose sparse tensor code generator for completeness or performance, some of these works inspire us and may be incorporated to enhance the \oursystem{} code generator.